Music education philosophy, ideas, and teaching strategies

 We want to avoid students playing the instrument with their thumbs facing up.
 Instead, we want the top of their hand to face the ceiling as they play.

-When we give space for barred instrument exploration, students have time to figure out how they need to maneuver their hands in order to get the best sound.
+When we give space for barred instrument exploration, students have time to figure out how they need to maneuver their hands to get the best sound.

 Take time to model and practice how to physically get to the instruments.